11 Research-Backed Tips For Coping With Insomnia

 11 tips for how to overcome insomnia naturally

-1. Create a consistent sleep schedule
+Create a consistent sleep schedule

 Having a consistent sleep schedule means going to sleep and waking up at roughly the same time each morning and night and avoiding naps during the day.
 A daily routine can help your body be more naturally ready for sleeping and waking at the desired times.
+One study suggests a correlation between an irregular sleep schedule and poor sleep quality, supporting the notion that adjusting your sleep routine to create consistency with bedtimes and wake-up times may be beneficial.

-1. Avoid or limit caffeine
+Avoid or limit caffeine

 While many people rely on a cup of coffee in the morning to help them get going after a sleepless night, this practice may actually be counterproductive.
 Research suggests that regular caffeine intake—even when it's more than six hours away from sleep—can increase the incidence of sleep disturbances like insomnia.
 High caffeine consumption can also lead to physical side effects that could impact getting a good night's sleep, such as stress, nausea, temporarily increased heart rate and blood pressure, and muscle tremors.

-1. Avoid or limit alcohol
+Avoid or limit alcohol

-Research also points to a connection between alcohol use disorders and insomnia.
+Research also points to a connection between alcohol use disorder and insomnia.
 Some people with insomnia use alcohol to cope with their lack of sleep, but studies show that this approach is generally counterintuitive and can lead to a worsening of insomnia symptoms in the long run.
 Others may develop insomnia because of regular alcohol consumption.

-1. Exercise regularly and at the right time
+Exercise regularly and at the right time

 Getty/Halfpoint Images

-1. Avoid working or watching TV in bed
+Avoid working or watching TV in bed

-1. Try not to eat too close to bedtime
+Try not to eat too close to bedtime

-1. Create a restful sleeping environment
+Create a restful sleeping environment

-The right sleep environment can help you fall and stay asleep more easily too.
+The right sleep environment can help you fall and stay asleep more easily, too.
 According to the Centers for Disease Control and Prevention (CDC), you can improve your sleep hygiene and create more restful sleeping conditions with the following tips:

 • Keep temperatures cool: The Sleep Foundation recommends a bedroom temperature of 65 degrees Fahrenheit to promote a deep and restful sleep.

-1. Write out your worries
+Write out your worries

-1. Try meditation
+Try meditation

-Research suggests that 10–30 minutes of mindfulness meditation daily may help improve sleep quality and reduce insomnia symptoms.
-To get started, you might try a meditation app or free meditation videos online.
-However, try to minimize how much you're looking at a screen to set them up.
-It may help to set your phone to nighttime mode or install a blue-light blocker app because blue light may suppress the secretion of melatonin, a vital sleep hormone.
-Alternatively, you could try focusing on deep breathing for 10-30 minutes each day without the use of your phone.
-Deep breathing practices or progressive muscle relaxation techniques are commonly used to treat insomnia and may help you fall asleep faster.
+Research suggests that practicing 10 to 30 minutes of mindfulness meditation daily may help improve sleep quality and reduce symptoms of insomnia.
+To get started, consider using a meditation app or exploring free meditation videos online.
+However, try to minimize the time you spend looking at a screen when setting them up.
+It may be helpful to set your phone to nighttime mode or install a blue-light blocker app, as blue light can suppress the secretion of melatonin, a vital sleep hormone.

 Caption